Solar panel installation is more than choosing a brand; it starts with the correct size. That initial decision will determine […]

 Another thing one must take care of is that you should avail yourself of services from a certified installer only, as the rebate won’t be applicable if you do otherwise.
 Now, depending on the state you reside in, the actual cost might differ.

-Also, the number of PV panels that can generate a specific amount of electricity varies by location.
 Hence, one might have to invest in a higher number of panels if they reside in an area where the average power generation per panel is relatively lower.

-To determine the cost of the panels per watt, you first have to consider the overall size of the system and the state-wise rebates offered.
-For some context, if you go for a 5kWh system, then the per watt panel price is around AUD 1.04.
-However, it comes down to AUD 0.92 if the system size is increased to 10kWh.
+For some context, if you go for a 5 kWh system, then the per-watt panel price is around AUD 1.04.
+However, it comes down to AUD 0.92 if the system size is increased to 10 kWh.

-If we keep the global solar power industry in consideration, the panel cost on a per kWh basis in Australia is one of the cheapest.
-All thanks to the government rebates, initiatives, and the flourishing solar scene in the country, the prices have come down to extremely economical for the common man.
+All thanks to the government rebates, initiatives, and the flourishing solar scene in the country, the prices have come down to an extremely economical level for the common man.

-So, if you have a larger system then the lesser you will be charged per kilowatt-hour (kWh).
-It is more like a business thing, if you buy in bulk then you will have to pay less comparatively than buying a single piece.
+It is more like a business thing; if you buy in bulk, then you will have to pay less compared to buying a single piece.

 SYSTEM SIZE |